 Start your day with the traditional Vietnamese breakfast of “Pho” and “Ca Phe Sua Da” (Vietnamese coffee with condensed milk), as people say, you don’t know Vietnam until you try “Ca Phe Sua Da”.
 Then, visit Ho Chi Minh Complex which includes Ho Chi Minh Mausoleum, Ho Chi Minh Museum, One Pillar Pagoda, Stilts House and Fish Pond.
-Here after visit to Temple of Literature, a rare example of well-preserved traditional Vietnamese architecture.
+Here after visit to the Temple of Literature, a rare example of well-preserved traditional Vietnamese architecture.
 For lunch, a must-try is Bun Cha – the signature dish of Hanoi that even Obama paid a visit while staying in this city.
 From the sweet and sour broth to grounded-grilled pork, Bun Cha is a timeless recipe that is unique in its own way.
 You can hardly find any authentic Bun Cha anywhere away from Hanoi so it’s wise to give it a go while wandering around town.

-As the sun sets, we recommend you head back to Hoan Kiem Lake and Old Quarter, the heart of the capital for a cyclo tour around these symbolic destinations.
+As the sun sets, we recommend that you head back to Hoan Kiem Lake and the famous Old Quarter, the heart of the capital for a cyclo tour around these symbolic destinations.
 Enjoy the famous water puppet show at Thang Long Water Puppet Theatre, a unique traditional performance of Northern Vietnam that has recently found recognition on stages all over the world.
 For dinner, you can enjoy another local dish: La Vong fish patty for dinner at Old Quarter before living the night life at Ta Hien street that welcomes many tourists to sit on local wooden chairs along the street for a cold beer.

 Hanoi Ancient House

 Hanoi Ancient House at 87 Ma May has a restored typical Vietnamese tube house.
-It is an excellent example of Northern Vietnam urban architecture and interior design.
+It is an excellent example of the Northern Vietnam urban architecture and interior design.

 Trang Tien Ice-cream

 Sword Lake (or Hoan Kiem Lake) has its legend that Vietnamese King Le Loi (emperor who won back independence for Vietnam from China in 1428) returned his sword to Saint Kim Quy (Golden Turtle).
-Nowadays, tourists can see the body of a real giant turtle of 2.1-meter long lying solemnly in Ngoc Son Temple by Sword Lake side.
+Nowadays, tourists can see the body of a real giant turtle of 2.1-metre long lying solemnly in Ngoc Son Temple by Sword Lake side.